shubham526/trec-ikat-website/docs/data.md

 ### **iKAT Searcher**

 iKAT Searcher is a simple tool developed to help with creating the topics for iKAT.
 The tool allows topic developers to visually assess the behaviour of a retrieval system, ultimately making it easier to develop challenging, but interesting, topics for the Track.
 You can interact with the system [here](https://ikat-searcher.grill.science/).
 See the [GitHub repository](https://github.com/andrewramsay/Interactive-CAsT/tree/deployment_testing).

+### **Run Validation**

+We provide code for run validation in our [Github repository](https://github.com/irlabamsterdam/iKAT/tree/main/2023/scripts/run_validation).
+Please see the associated README file for detailed instructions on how to run the code.
+It is crucial to validate your submission files before submitting them.
+The run files that fail the validation phase will be discarded.
+We advise you to get familiarized with the validation script as soon as possible and let us know if you have any questions or encounter any problems working with it.

+**Note.** You need the MD5 hash file of the passages in the collection to run the validation code.
+You can download this file from above.

+Below is a summary of the checks that the script performs on a run file.

+ * Can the file be parsed as valid JSON?
+ * Can the JSON be parsed into the protocol buffer format defined in `protocol_buffers/run.proto`?
+ * Does the run file have at least one turn?
+ * Is the `run_name` field non-empty?
+ * Is the `run_type` field non-empty and set to `automatic` or `manual`?
+ * Does the number of turns in the run match the number in the test topics file?
+ * Does the number of turns in each topic in the run match the corresponding number in the test topics file?
+ * For each turn in the run:
+   * Is the turn ID valid and matches an entry in the topics file?
+   * Is any turn ID higher than expected for the selected topic (e.g. turns 1-5 in the topic, but a turn has ID 6 in the run file)?
+   * (optional, enabled by default) Do all the `passage_provenance` passage IDs appear in the collection?
+   * For each response in the turn:
+     * Does it have a rank > 0?
+     * Do the ranks increase with successive responses?
+     * Does the response have a non-empty `text` field?
+     * For each `passage_provenance` entry:
+       * Does it have a score less than the previous entry?
+       * Does it have a passage ID containing a single colon and beginning with 'clueweb22-'?
+     * Are there less than 1000 `passage_provenance` entries listed for the response?
+     * Is there at least one `passage_provenance` with its `used` field set to True in the response?
+     * Does the response have at least one `passage_provenance` entry?
+     * Does the response have at least one `ptkb_provenance` entry?
+     * For each `ptkb_provenance` entry:
+       * Does it have a non-empty ID?
+       * Does the ID appear in the `ptkb` field of the topic data?
+       * Does the text given match that in the topic data?
+       * Does it have a score less than the previous entry?